Spain : Safety by CitySpain - safety as a country

 Generally speaking, the closest a neighborhood is to the city center – the better.

-Security is felt verywhere, with the exception of a street or two (San Francisco, and Las Cortes, where traditionally the low-level prostitution trade was placed), especially at late hours in the night.
+Security is felt everywhere, except a street or two (San Francisco, and Las Cortes, where traditionally the low-level prostitution trade was placed), especially at late hours in the night.

 During these last years, concerns for granting safety and freedom to women from sex abuse have grown in the media and among people in general up to becoming a top concern.

-Unfortunately, this kind of faults are still too common, especially when in crowds at festivals.
+Unfortunately, this kind of fault is still too common, especially when in crowds at festivals.
 However, violent crime is very rare everywhere in the Basque Country.

 - Visas - Most countries do not need a visa to enter Spain for any stays shorter than 90 days.
 Any longer than that, you will have to obtain a visa.
 Also, make sure your passport is valid for at least 6 months after your planned date of return.
 However, if you are not sure about your visa status, contact your local Spanish embassy for further details.